Skip to content

 data:

-best-pokemon: "{{ .best-pokemon | toString | upper }} is the really best!"
+best-pokemon: "{{ index . \"best-pokemon-src\" | toString | upper }} is the really best!"

-# Uses an existing template from configmap
+# Also, it's possible to use an existing template from configmap where Secret is fetched,

-# It does not update the configmap, it creates a secret with: data["alertmanager.yml"] = ...result...
+# It does not update the configmap, it creates a secret with: data["config.yml"] = ...result...

 templateFrom: